azavea/raster-vision/docs/plugins.rst

 you are using AWS Batch, then your plugin cannot be something that is only stored on your local machine.
-In that case, you could store the file in S3 or in a repository that the instances will have access to through HTTP, or you can ensure that the module containing the plugin is also installed in the remote runner environment (e.g. by baking a docker container based on the Raster Vision container that has your plugins installed, and setting up the AWS Batch job definition to use that container).
+In that case, you could store the file in S3 or in a repository that the instances will have access to through HTTP, or you can ensure that the module containing the plugin is also installed in the remote runner environment (e.g. by baking a Docker container based on the Raster Vision container that has your plugins installed, and setting up the AWS Batch job definition to use that container).